 Why crypto is so popular with scammers

-Why is that?
 Why are crypto scams so popular with fraudsters around the world?
-It comes down to the characteristics of blockchain: decentralization, immutability and pseudonymity.
+It comes down to the characteristics of blockchain: decentralization, immutability, and pseudonymity.

-- Immutability makes sure that all crypto-transactions to scammers are irreversible and final (as opposed to payments between bank account).
+• Immutability ensures that all crypto transactions to scammers are irreversible and final, unlike payments between bank accounts.

-- Pseudonymity of crypto wallets makes it so that the real identity of a scammer is not revealed.
-With decentralized wallets, an owner’s identity is unknown; hence, neither victim nor police will be able to find out who the scammer was.
+• Pseudonymity of crypto wallets ensures that the real identity of a scammer is not revealed.
+With decentralized wallets, an owner’s identity is unknown; hence, neither the victim nor the police will be able to find out who the scammer was.

-- Greed and impatience are rampant in the crypto space.
-In their desire to “get rich quick”, many users will not do the due diligence as they would normally do with any investment.
+• Greed and impatience are rampant in the crypto space.
+In their desire to “get rich quick,” many users will not conduct due diligence, as they would normally do with any investment.

-- Lucrative nature of scamming: When a scammer gets access to a user’s backup/seed phrase/private key, he can empty the entire wallet within a few seconds.
+• The lucrative nature of scamming: When a scammer gains access to a user’s backup/seed phrase/private key, they can empty the entire wallet within a few seconds.”

 The Most Common Crypto Scams Revealed